 For example, if you want to have a voice in your industry and you want people to interact with you in a fun way, you can start your own podcast show for free by using the anchor.fm app.
 You just sign up, create an account, upload your podcast artwork, record your first episode and you are ready to go.
 And, you will get a lot of benefits and save a lot of time by having people send you new and interesting ideas via social media or email, topics that you can talk about it.

 Maybe they’ll tell you to invite some guests on your show.
 Maybe they will also give you suggestions in this area.
 All in all, you can create a brand awareness campaign around your podcast show and this will matter in the long run.

 B. Sponsor events

-There are thousands of festival, concerts, business events and small workshops where you can contribute as a sponsor and grow awareness on your brand.
-Think about festivals like Coachella, TIFF, Cannes and other similar events where there are tens of thousands of people interacting with brands.
+There are thousands of festivals, concerts, business events, and small workshops where you can contribute as a sponsor and grow awareness of your brand.
+Think about festivals like Coachella, TIFF, Cannes, and other similar events where there are tens of thousands of people interacting with brands.
 You can take the front of your competitors by sponsoring those events.